LLNL/sundials/doc/ida/guide/source/Introduction.rst

 **Breaking change**
 Functions, types and header files that were previously deprecated have been removed.
+Additionally, the `SUNDIALS_LOGGING_ENABLE_MPI` macro was removed.

 **Breaking change**
 Users now need to link to ``sundials_core`` in addition to the libraries already linked to.
 This will be picked up automatically in projects that use the SUNDIALS CMake target.
+The library ``sundials_generic`` has been superceded by ``sundials_core`` and is no longer available.

 Changes in v6.6.1
 -----------------